 This item was first mentioned at the October 23rd Study Session and City Staff came back on December 11th and January 22nd to discuss the item and to provide further information.
 The direction of City Council at the January 22nd Study Session, after further information was provided, was to draft a 'Letter of Opposition' to bring to a formal City Council meeting for a vote.
 On February 3rd, City Staff and City Council were made aware of the City Manager's intention to pull the item off the February 5th agenda after separate conversations with Adams County officials, our Mayor, and our Mayor Pro-Tem.
-On February 5th, City Staff and City Council were not the City Council wishes to support the Hazardous Materials ("HazMat") designation of E-470.
+On February 5th, City Staff and City Council were sent Adams County's memorandum on the matter.
+Staff is again looking for direction as to whether or not the City Council wishes to support the Hazardous Materials ("HazMat") designation of E-470.